gamescomputersplay/minesweeper-solver/README.md

 Simulator also supports N-dimensional minesweeper games.
 With N from 1 to anything.

 Note, that although there is no upper boundary on the number of dimensions, it's the computational explosion that provides a limit.
-6-dimensional 4^6 slows to a crawl (a minute per game), and 8-dimensional game crashed, depleting all my laptop's memory in the process.
+7-dimensional 4^7 slows to a crawl (it requires several minutes per one game simulation), and 8-dimensional game crashed, depleting all my laptop's memory in the process.

 It also supports wrapping the field around on itself.
-In case of 2D that would correspond to the surface of a torus.
+In case of 1D that's a circumference of a circle, for 2D that would correspond to the surface of a 3D torus.
+For N dimensions - surface of N+1 torus, I guess???

 ### Bot